seanharrington256/Larix/README.md

 2. Get the linux executable for FSC: http://cmpg.unibe.ch/software/fastsimcoal2/ (for running this on a Linux cluster, as I did).

-3. Put the `Models` directory (without any name changes or scripts below won't work) onto the cluster.
+3. Copy the `Models` directory out of the scripts directory to wherever you want to run things from.
 The `Models` directory must contain a directory for each model to be estimated (each containing a `.tpl` and `.est` file) - the current `Models` directory does this - as well as the sfs file (i.e., a single SFS file in the Models directory outside dirs for each model).

-## EDIT THIS: You will need to add the sfs `.obs` file from Dryad if running this.

 4. To run multiple replicates of FSC parameter estimation, use the `Prep_FSC_reps.sh` script.
 Details of how to use this script are in the comments inside it.
-Briefly, run it from inside the Models folder made in step 6, supplying an argument specifying if you are using either multi-dimensional SFS (argument MSFS) or two-dimensional SFS (argument jointMAF).
+Briefly, run it from inside the Models folder made in step 3, supplying an argument specifying if you are using either multi-dimensional SFS (argument MSFS) or two-dimensional SFS (argument jointMAF).
 This will make 50 replicates in a directory "Reps" in the parent directory of Models, each containing the necessary tpl, est, and obs file. e.g.,

-`cd /project/inbreh/turck_fsc/Models`
+`cd /project/inbreh/larix_turck/Models`

 `Prep_FSC_reps.sh MSFS`

-5. Submit all of the jobs to the cluster as a big job array on a SLURM cluster using `FSC_Larix_Mods.slurm` (or similar named slurm scripts for rate/stacks datasets).
+5. Submit all of the jobs to the cluster as a big job array on a SLURM cluster using `FSC_Larix_Mods.slurm`.

+## UP TO HERE on RE-RUN!!!
+Still need to double check that models are specified correctly

 6. For each of the models find the single run with the best likelihood.
 The script `Get_best_FSCacross_mods.sh` wraps the `fsc-selectbestrun.sh` script from here: [https://raw.githubusercontent.com/speciationgenomics/scripts/master/fsc-selectbestrun.sh](https://raw.githubusercontent.com/speciationgenomics/scripts/master/fsc-selectbestrun.sh) (and copied here with some slight modifications) across each model.
 Comments in this script further describe its usage--run it from within the `Reps` directory.